The Department of Chemistry

 Graduate Program Admission Requirements

 Applicants should have training equivalent to that of a Bachelor of Arts or Science degree in one of the natural sciences or engineering.
-There is no fee for applying to the Department of Chemistry, but applicants must first apply to the UW Graduate School and pay their fee.
+There is no application fee for the Department of Chemistry, but applicants must first apply to the UW Graduate School and pay their fee.

-Applicants are required to take the Graduate Record Examination aptitude tests; the subject test in Chemistry is optional.
+Applicants are required to take the Graduate Record Examination aptitude test; the subject test in Chemistry is optional.
 The results of these examinations, the undergraduate transcript, and three letters of recommendation are the basis for evaluation.
-The application deadline for Autumn Quarter of the following year is December 15 of the preceding year.
+The application deadline for Autumn Quarter of the following year is December 1 of the preceding year (it will be December 3, 2018, as December 1 is on a weekend).

-For full details on the application process and requirements, we encourage you to visit our Graduate Admissions and Application link.
-You may also contact the Graduate Program Coordinator by email at firstname.lastname@example.org, or by phone at 1-800-uowchem (toll-free within the United States).
+For full details on the application process and requirements, we encourage you to visit our Graduate Admissions and Application page.
+You may also email our Graduate Program Coordinator at firstname.lastname@example.org.

 Graduate students in good academic standing are supported throughout the year (including summer) by either a teaching assistantship (TA) or a research assistantship (RA).
-TAs and RAs receive a competitive salary, a full tuition waiver, and a comprehensive medical/dental/vision plan (free to the student; 50% premium for dependents).
-The annual stipend for 2014-2015 is $27,696.
+TAs and RAs receive a competitive salary, a tuition waiver, and a comprehensive medical/dental/vision plan (free to the student; 50% premium for dependents).
+The starting annual salary for new graduate students in 2018-19 is $31,056.

-The University of Washington, founded in 1861, is an internationally renowned center of higher education, with world-class programs in science and engineering that favorably impact the Chemistry Graduate Program.
-The main campus is located in Seattle, three miles north of downtown, on nearly 700 beautiful acres on the shores of Lake Washington and Portage Bay.
+Founded in 1861, the University of Washington is an internationally-renowned center of higher education and research, with world-class programs in science and engineering that favorably impact the Chemistry Graduate Program.
+The University's flagship campus is located in Seattle, three miles north of downtown, on nearly 700 beautiful acres on the shores of Lake Washington and Portage Bay.
 Spectacular views of Mt.
 Rainier are among its many attractions.
 For a virtual tour of the campus (including historical photos) we invite you to visit Campus Tours Central.

-For a comprehensive overview of student life at the UW, visit the Student Guide.
+For a comprehensive overview of student life at the UW, please see the UW Student Guide.
 The Intramural Activities (IMA) Building and the Waterfront Activities Center (WAC) offer a wide variety of exercise equipment and recreational sports.
 All registered students have access to these facilities.

 Graduate student health insurance is provided without charge to Teaching and Research Assistants (50% for dependents).
-For full details, please visit the Graduate Appointee Insurance Program (GAIP) website.
+For full details, please visit the UWHR Graduate Appointee Insurance Plan (GAIP) website.

 The Department of Chemistry coordinates campus interviews for graduates seeking permanent employment with local and national companies.
-Seminars and assistance in résumé writing, interviewing techniques, and job market research are also available.
+Seminars and assistance in grant and proposal preparation, résumé writing, interviewing techniques, and job market research are also available.

 Interdisciplinary Research Opportunities